Training – building capability and confidence to support students with type 1 diabetes

 The below information shows examples of tiered training approaches which can help to build the capability and confidence of school staff.

-Training for Responsible Staff
+Training for responsible staff

 Example 1

 A student in grade 5 is diagnosed with type 1 diabetes.
-The parents meet with the Responsible staff to discuss the diagnosis and present the Action and Management plans prepared by the treating team.
+The parents meet with the responsible staff to discuss the diagnosis and present the Action and Management plans prepared by the treating team.
 The responsible staff call the treating team to clarify and confirm the requirements of the plans to ensure a timely return to school.
-In addition the principal organises for responsible staff to attend a professional development session.
+Additionally the principal organises for responsible staff to attend a professional development session.
 The follow up discussion at the session helps to reinforce learning and build staff confidence.

 Example 2